quchen/articles/cont_monad.md

 What the `Cont` monad does
 --------------------------

-The purpose of the `Cont` monad is getting rid of all the explicit `\k -> k ...` you would have to introduce manually, much like `State` takes care of dragging along the `\s -> ...` explicitly. `Cont` in practice consists of three functions, `return`, `>>=` (bind) and `callCC`, which are easy, awful and very awful to understand by looking at the code, respectively.

-`Cont` itself is simply a wrapper around the type signature of a continuation like above in the Pythagoras example; note that `square` took a parameter to produce a continuation, so it had an additional `a ->`.
+The purpose of the `Cont` monad is getting rid of all the explicit `\k -> k ...` you would have to introduce manually, much like `State` takes care of dragging along the `\s -> ...` explicitly. `Cont` itself is simply a wrapper around the type signature of a continuation like above in the Pythagoras example; note that `square` took a parameter to produce a continuation, so it had an additional `a ->`.

 ```haskell
 newtype Cont r a = Cont {runCont :: ((a -> r) -> r)}